Yvette Lundy, French Resistance heroine and camp survivor, dead at 103

 Macron described Lundy as an "exceptional woman" and expressed his condolences.

-French lawmaker Éric Girardin tweeted his condolences to Lundy's friends and family Monday, calling her a "great lady of the Resistance."
+Lawmaker Éric Girardin tweeted his condolences to Lundy's friends and family, calling her a "great lady of the Resistance."